 After returning home from Iraq in September 2003, I resigned my commission in hopes of saving my marriage (we ended up divorcing).
 I have no regrets getting out and trying to making it work.

 Now, I know what you’re thinking right now.
-Why didn’t I stay in and finish my time?
+Why didn’t I stay in and finish my time and retire with a pension?
 People ask me that question all the time so I figured I’d take a moment and answer it.

 I resigned my commission for personal reasons.
 You can read my reasons here.
 To be quite frank with you, I had a promising career ahead of me, but my heart was no longer in it.
 I loved my country (and still do), but I wasn’t happy with the way the military and government was heading.